Chiefs hold on for wild 30-29 victory over rival Raiders - WHIZ News

 Raiders: TE Darren Waller left with a hamstring injury in the first half.
 TE Foster Moreau (knee) already was unavailable despite returning to practice Saturday.

-Chiefs: DT Tershawn Wharton (knee) was ruled out in the first quarter. … OL Trey Smith (pectoral muscle) was inactive after starting the first 21 games of his career.
+Chiefs: DT Tershawn Wharton tore his left ACL early in the game. … OL Trey Smith (pectoral muscle) was inactive after starting the first 21 games of his career.
 DE Mike Danna (calf) and K Harrison Butker (ankle) also were inactive.

 UP NEXT